Rescued by Rover: Legacy

 In linking these shots together, Hepworth attempted to avoid the confusion of earlier multi-shot films such as Edwin S. Porter's The Great Train Robbery (1903).
 Three shots are used to set up the plot, that of the baby being stolen by a beggar woman.
 Nearly all of the following shots show Rover tracking down the child.
 When the dog returns home, the shots' settings are repeated in reverse as the dog travels them; they are shown again in the original order, for a third time, when the dog brings the father.
 A fourth repetition is, rather radically for its time, spared by showing the kidnapper's return to her room followed by a shot of the reunited family.

 With its form and structure in consideration, Rescued by Rover shows a growing understanding among directors of how stories can be told on film; that is, the belief that the audience does not need to see the family return to their home, but will instead assume this occurred while the beggar woman was returning to her hovel.
 While the duration of the shot does not correspond with the time necessary for the father and the family dog to travel back, it also does not affect the sense of realistic on-screen representation.

 Also, cinematographic improvements that modern viewers would find relatively minor were noted in their day.
 In the attic scenes, for instance, Hepworth's use of arc lights was celebrated for being an early use of harsh lighting conditions to create ambiance and indicate a dangerous setting.

+Preservation

-Prints have been saved both in the Library of Congress film archive, and the National Film and Television Archive of the British Film Institute.
+Prints of Rescued by Rover have been saved both in the Library of Congress film archive and the National Film and Television Archive of the British Film Institute.